StreamActions/StreamActions/CONTRIBUTING.md

  * Visual Studio Spell Checker (VS2022 and Later) - Spell check for comments and strings, uses our included custom dictionary

  The following extensions are also recommended to improve productivity or user experience with Visual Studio:
+ * License Header Manager - Provides a right-click menu entry in _Solution Explorer_ to automatically add the license header
  * File Icons - Adds more file-type icons to _Solution Explorer_
  * Git Diff Margin - Shows colors in the left margin denoting adds, changes, and removes that are not committed
  * Markdown Editor v2 - Provides IntelliSense and live preview of Markdown files, including support for GitHub Flavored Markdown (GFM)